245.69 Additional duties of commissioner.

 (c) Provide consultative staff service to communities to assist in ascertaining local needs and in planning and establishing community mental health programs; and

 (d) Employ qualified personnel to implement sections 245.61 to 245.69.

 Subd.
 1a.
 Repealed, 1987 c 403 art 2 s 164

 Subd.
-2. Approval of centers and clinics.
-The commissioner of human services has the authority to approve or disapprove public and private mental health centers and public and private mental health clinics for the purposes of section 62A.152, subdivision 2.
+2. The commissioner of human services has the authority to approve or disapprove public and private mental health centers and public and private mental health clinics for the purposes of section 62A.152, subdivision 2.
 For the purposes of this subdivision the commissioner shall promulgate rules in accordance with sections 14.001 to 14.69.
 The rules shall require each applicant to pay a fee to cover costs of processing applications and determining compliance with the rules and this subdivision.
 The commissioner may contract with any state agency, individual, corporation or association to which the commissioner shall delegate all but final approval and disapproval authority to determine compliance or noncompliance.